jet/propulsion/README.md

 - quality reference code (the code should be clean and easy to read; where it makes sense, it should remain possible to clone it locally and use it in tweaked form)
 - optimal resilience and performance (getting performance right can add huge value for some systems, i.e., making it prettier but disrupting the performance would be bad)
-- this code underpins non-trivial production systems (having good tests is not optional for reasons far deeper than having impressive coverage stats)
+- this code underpins non-trivial production systems (having good tests is not optional for reasons far deeper than looking at code coverage stats)

-We'll do our best to be accomodating to PRs and issues, but please appreciate that [we emphasize decisiveness for the greater good of the project and its users](https://www.hanselman.com/blog/AlwaysBeClosingPullRequests.aspx); _new features [start with -100 points](https://blogs.msdn.microsoft.com/oldnewthing/20090928-00/?p=16573)_.
+We'll do our best to be accommodating to PRs and issues, but please appreciate that [we emphasize decisiveness for the greater good of the project and its users](https://www.hanselman.com/blog/AlwaysBeClosingPullRequests.aspx); _new features [start with -100 points](https://blogs.msdn.microsoft.com/oldnewthing/20090928-00/?p=16573)_.

 Within those constraints, contributions of all kinds are welcome: